 Gilmer is a very small city located in the state of Texas.
 With a population of 5,187 people and three constituent neighborhoods, Gilmer is the 366th largest community in Texas.

 Unlike some cities, Gilmer isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Gilmer are a mix of both white- and blue-collar jobs.
-Overall, Gilmer is a city of service providers, construction workers and builders, and sales and office workers.
-There are especially a lot of people living in Gilmer who work in healthcare suport services (13.21%), management occupations (8.86%), and office and administrative support (8.70%).
+Overall, Gilmer is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Gilmer who work in healthcare suport services (12.87%), management occupations (8.88%), and office and administrative support (8.61%).

 Gilmer is an extremely ethnically-diverse city.
 The people who call Gilmer home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gilmer residents report their race to be White, followed by Black or African-American.
 Gilmer also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.21% of the city’s residents.
-Important ancestries of people in Gilmer include German, English, Scottish, and Italian.
+People of Hispanic or Latino origin account for 15.43% of the city’s residents.
+Important ancestries of people in Gilmer include German, English, Scots-Irish, and Scottish.

 The most common language spoken in Gilmer is English.
 Other important languages spoken here include Spanish and German.